HOME - GALLERIA SILECCHIA

 1997 Habatat International Glass Invitational, Pontiac, Michigan, USA

-"The Ripple Effect in Glass," The Gallery of American Craft, Wheaton, NJ, USA
+"The Ripple Effect in Glass," The Gallery of American Craft, Wheaton, NJ

 1996 The Beer Van Gogh 1996, Tokyo, Japan